 Long bit name prefixes for the FVR peripherals are shown in the following table.
-Refer to "Long Bit Names" in the "Register and Bit Naming Conventions" section for more information.
+Refer to the "Long Bit Names" section in the "Register and Bits Naming Conventions" chapter for more information.

 Table 39-1.
 FVR Long Bit Name Prefixes